rforssen.net / iot

 Execution order

-On every boot, boot.py runs first and completes before main.py is ever imported.
-This means OTA updates are always applied atomically before application code runs.
+boot.py runs first and exits before main.py is ever imported.
+OTA updates are therefore always applied atomically before any application code runs.

 boot.py

-→ POST /iot/boot (sends MD5 hashes of all .py files)
+→ POST /iot/boot (sends MD5 hashes of all .py files on /)

 → asyncio.gather(